-- The Metrocheck program will continue to support those personnel who were already enrolled in the program prior to the lapse and required to work during the lapse.
-New applications for the Metrocheck program cannot be processed during the lapse.
-Overtime is generally not authorized, except in very limited circumstances, and upon approval from the Under Secretary for Management and after consultation with L/EMP, to the extent that it is consistent with collective bargaining agreements, the Fair Labor Standards Act, and when applied to LE staff consistent with local law.
-Supervisors may seek volunteers from among excepted employees to work in exchange for compensatory time; - No new offers of employment may be made during the lapse period; - Job announcements, issuing certificates, hiring selections, and tentative offers are permitted; internal reassignments and promotions initiated prior to the lapse are permitted, provided personnel are available to process them; - For Department employees on details to other agencies affected by a lapse in appropriations, employees should coordinate with their home bureau; - Other agency employees on detail to the State Department should check with their home agency for instructions; - Accommodation exchange services and cashier replenishments will continue at overseas posts; - Bureaus may not exceed residual balances made available from prior year appropriations or permanent authorities, as identified by BP or F;
+- The Transit subsidy program will continue to support those personnel who were already enrolled in the program prior to the lapse and are required to work during the lapse.
+New applications for the Transit subsidy program cannot be processed during the lapse. - Overtime is generally not authorized, except in very limited circumstances, and upon approval from the appropriate Assistant Secretary and after consultation with L/EMP, to the extent that it is consistent with collective bargaining agreements, the Fair Labor Standards Act, and when applied to LE staff consistent with local law.
+Supervisors may seek volunteers from among excepted employees to work in exchange for compensatory time off.
+Bureaus should be aware that Overtime is from the bureau-managed budget.
+If the Bureau is in a lapse, Overtime may not be paid until a later date; - No new offers of employment may be made during the lapse period; - Job announcements, issuing certificates, hiring selections, and tentative offers are permitted; internal reassignments and promotions initiated prior to the lapse are permitted, provided personnel are available to process them; - For Department employees on details to other agencies affected by a lapse in appropriations, employees should coordinate with their home bureau; - Other agency employees on detail to the State Department should check with their home agency for instructions; - Accommodation exchange services and cashier replenishments will continue at overseas posts;

-- No new obligations should be made except for payroll, to protect life and property, for reasons essential to national security, and actions in support of Operation Allies Welcome and related activities. including the conduct of foreign affairs essential to national security.
-This includes no new obligations for purchases of equipment, services, or supplies. - Bureaus and entities that are managing multi-year foreign assistance programs can make new obligations for activities from residual balances in coordination with F. For entities operating under Chapter 2, such obligations can only be made for excepted activities, including to avoid disruptions that will cause significant adverse effects on foreign assistance programs.
-For entities operating under Chapter 1, such obligations may be made in accordance with the general instructions for All Department Entities and Personnel in this section (B).
-(See pages 23 and 28 for more information).
+- Bureaus may not exceed residual balances made available from prior-year appropriations or permanent authorities, as identified by BP or F; - No new obligations should be made except for payroll, to protect life and property, for reasons essential to national security, and actions in support of Enduring Welcome and related activities. including the conduct of foreign affairs essential to national security.
+This includes no new obligations for purchases of equipment, services, or supplies. - Bureaus and entities that are managing multi-year foreign assistance programs can make new obligations for activities from residual balances in coordination with F and their Under Secretary (S/ES will adjudicate decisions for offices/bureaus reporting to S).
+For entities operating in accordance with Section C Chapter 2, such obligations can only be made for excepted activities, including to avoid disruptions that will cause significant adverse effects on foreign assistance programs.
+For entities operating in accordance with Section C Chapter 1, such obligations may be made in accordance with the general instructions for All Department Entities and Personnel in this section (B).
+(See pages 24 and 29 for more information).